bazwilliams/node-upnp-subscription/README.md

 ### Construction

 On construction, a local HTTP server will begin to listen on a random port and a subscribe request will be made to the Upnp device advertising this address and a resubscribe timer is set.
-If the subscribe attempt fails, the resubscribe interval is not cancelled.
+The timeout value is replaced with the value returned in the subcription response which may differ to your requested resubscribe timeout.
+A resubscription timer is set to resubscribe after a successful subscription attempt.
 When a response is received, the subscription Id `sid` is returned in an event.

 The resubscribe timer will cause a subscribe attempt to be resent to keep the Upnp subscription alive.
-If this fails for any reason an event is emitted, but the resubscribe interval will not be cancelled.
+If this is successful, a timer is set to resubscribe.

 ### Unsubscribe